words by Céline Bossart (she/her)

 Maybe you know someone who’s had an abortion, or maybe you’ve had one yourself.
 It’s more than likely that someone in your network has benefitted from Planned Parenthood’s services in one way or another, whether you know about it or not.
 (PP provided nearly 10 million services across America last year, to put it into perspective.)

-So this week, in the spirit of giving, we have chosen to donate 100% of our profits to this organization––one that has touched our own lives personally––because, as you may already know, they need help more than ever.
+So in the spirit of giving, we donated 100% of our profits made during the 2019 holiday season to this organization––one that has touched our own lives personally––because, as you may already know, they need help more than ever.

 At the same time, we recognize that not everyone is in a position to spend, and we’d be remiss not to emphasize that there are other ways to support your local clinic, too.
 Becoming a volunteer clinic escort is a great way to make an impact, and your time commitment can be brief or ongoing, depending on what you and your schedule can offer.
 You can sign up to help out at a New York City clinic by joining the Activist Council here (but just be aware that the application process takes a bit of commitment in itself).
 If you’re located outside of New York and want to get involved in your state, you can sign up to get info Planned Parenthood’s country-wide general volunteer opportunities here.

 Lastly, while not everybody is comfortable speaking about their own experiences with abortion, know that doing so is an act of rebellion in itself.
 Abortion is not a shameful word, nor is it a shameful act.
 For those of us who are comfortable sharing our abortion stories (or who are considering being vocal), each conversation is a step toward destigmatization, and there is true power in that.
 Here’s to helping however we can and breaking free from a culture of silence along the way.

 Redefining Activism by Kénta Xiadani Ch'umil (the/them)

 Celine Bossart (she/her) is a NYC based journalist and editor.
 Follow her at @celineb0ss.